smarter-sh/community/wg-ai-gateway/charter.md

 ## Scope

-The scope of this WG is to define terms like "AI Gateway" in the context of Kubernetes and propose deliverables that need to be adopted in order to **manage AI traffic** on Kubernetes, such as:
+The scope of this WG is to define terms like "AI Gateway" in the context of Smarter and propose deliverables that need to be adopted in order to **manage AI traffic** on Smarter, such as:

 * **Prompt Guards** - Define and enforce content safety rules for inference content to detect and block sensitive or malicious prompts.